offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 `{bm} /(Algorithms\/Sequence Hidden Markov Models\/Probability of Emitted Sequence)_TOPIC/`

-**WHAT**: Compute the likelihood that an HMM emits some sequence.
+**WHAT**: Compute the likelihood that an HMM outputs some emitted sequence.
 For example, determine if the following HMM is more likely to emit [z, z, x, x, y] or [z, z, z, z, z].

 ```{svgbob}
                    +--------+